StarshipladDev/3DEngine/README.md

 The Program currently has the following commands:

 *Space* - End your turn.
-You will be frozen until all connected palyers have ended their turn.
+You will be frozen until all connected players have ended their turn.

 *W* Move your player Forward